anshumanbh/brutesubs/README.md

 ## Future Ideas:

+* Further fine tune the subdomains bruteforced
 * Implement Alt-DNS on the subdomains generated
 * Implement assetnote to notify of newly identified subdomains
 * Implement port scanning, http screenshots, checking for hostile subdomains takeover type vulnerabilities
 * Implement Directory bruteforcing
+* Possibly extend the framework to include automation of more tools and such

 ## Troubleshooting: